ethereum/populus/docs/dev_cycle.intro.rst

 ----------

-The purpose of this tutorial is to go one step beyond the common "Hello World" Greeter example, to the entire developement cycle of an Ethereum smart contract, using Python.
-We will try to unpack the confusing issues, clear up the mystery, and even have some fun when you dive into blockchain and contracts developemnt.
+The purpose of this tutorial is to go one step beyond the common "Hello World" Greeter example, to the entire development cycle of an Ethereum smart contract, using Python.
+We will try to unpack the confusing issues, clear up the mystery, and even have some fun when you dive into blockchain and contracts development.

 The tools we will use are Populus and Web3.py

 .. note::

-    Web3 in general is the client side API that let you intreacts with the blockchain.
+    Web3 in general is the client side API that let you interacts with the blockchain.
 Populus is a development framework, that is built on top of Web3.
 If you are into javascript, you can use the `Truffle javascript framework <http://truffleframework.com/>`_, and Web3.js which ships with the ``geth`` client.
 If you prefer Python, then Populus and Web3.py are your friends.